It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 • Guests may notice construction during daytime hours

-Room Refurbishment early April 2025 through end of January 2026
+• Guest Room Refurbishment early May 2025 through end of February 2026

-• Room refurbishment in the Magnolia Bend region of the resort
+• Magnolia Bend region of the resort is affected

 • Guests may see or hear construction work in the area